An item or ability used in recovering a small amount of Hit Points

-- There are item that do this in Kingdom of Loathing, ranging from the Ring of Half-Assed Regeneration (occasionally regain a few hit points) to the Heart Of The Volcano (20 HP and MP per adventure).
+- There are item that slowly regenerate health in combat and after an adventure (one "turn") in Kingdom of Loathing, ranging from the Ring of Half-Assed Regeneration (occasionally regain a few hit points) to the Heart Of The Volcano (20 HP and MP per adventure).

 - Star Wars video games in which the player controls a Jedi often allow him/her to learn a variation of "Force Heal", which allows the player to heal themselves with their regenerating Force points instead of a one-use medkit.

-- Kingdom Hearts 358/2 Days uses this for its Cura and Curaga abilities.
+- Kingdom Hearts: 358/2 Days uses regeneration for its Cura and Curaga abilities.
 Cura has health recover temporarily every few seconds, while Curaga has a similar effect, except it creates an area in which all allies receive the health recovery

 - League of Legends has a number of items that increase natural health regeneration.
 Some champions also have an enhanced ability to do this through their abilities (such as Garen, whose passive ability lets him slowly regenerate health as long as he's not taking damage from turrets or enemy champions).

-- Team Fortress 2: the Medic has passive health regeneration.
+- The Medic has passive health regeneration.
 It can be decreased or increased depending on the weapons in his loadout.

 - The Cozy Camper heals 1 HP per second when worn by the Sniper.